drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Binding Mode of ATP
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-ATP, the cofactor of the protein kinases was found to anchor to the kinases in a bidentate manner with backbone atoms of two residues of the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/binding-mode-atp-b5ca6a5e'><i class='fa fa-play' aria-hidden='true'></i></button>ATP, the cofactor of the protein kinases was found to anchor to the kinases in a bidentate manner with backbone atoms of two residues of the enzyme.
 This anchorage, reminiscent of the Watson-Crick mode of base pairing of adenine nucleotides, appeared to be a key determinant in the recognition of ATP by the kinases.
 *[bidentate]: Having two anchorage points